-- Lectures start at 12:10 pm and end at 2:00 pm.
-Tutorials start at 3:10 pm and end at 5:00 pm.
-Late arrival or early departure from class is inappropriate and disruptive so please be considerate. - Regarding anything that you want to use in the classroom: if you are not using it to perform a task specifically related to what we are doing in class at that very moment, you must put it away.
+- Lectures and tutorials start at 12:10 pm and end at 2:00 pm.
+Late arrival or early departure from class is inappropriate and disruptive so please be considerate. - egarding anything that you want to use in the classroom: if you are not using it to perform a task specifically related to what we are doing in class at that very moment, you must put it away.
 This includes but is not limited to cell phones, laptop computers, tablets, and other electronic devices. - Do not bring or consume food in the classroom as this creates unwanted distractions that will negatively affect the learning environment.
 Be considerate to your peers.